Proper Picking Techniques.

 I do seem to play better when I try to relax them, but it just makes the pick constantly move around, or fall out of my hand.
 Is there any specific way you're suppose to hold/use the pick, or any part of the hand to use to play properly?

 That's right: when the muscles are relaxed it's easier to play accurate.
-What I can suggest you is to maintain just the right amount of grip (without overpressing) between the thumb and the index finger that hold the pick so it won't move around, and watch if you don't tense any other muscles unnecessary (such as at the shoulder, elbow, other fingers), it often happens if you're trying to play faster than your hands currently can handle.
+What I can suggest you is to maintain just the right amount of grip (without overpressing) between the thumb and the index finger that hold the pick so it won't move around, and watch if you don't tense any other muscles unnecessary (such as of the shoulder, elbow, other fingers), it often happens if you try to play faster than your hands currently can handle.

 This way you'll become a much better player in the long run.

 Here is a pretty good video about the picking hand where you can see where to hold the plectrum in close-up.
 It's the "Scene 5 :: Right Hand Position" in the playlist below.